crisp-im/crisp-import-conversations/README.md

 Supported adapters are: `zendesk`.

 To write a new adapter, simply create a new file `/adapters` and take inspiration from the existing adapters.

+⚠️ Provided adapters may break anytime!
+We're open to PRs.